petersmagnusson/base62/README.md

 of encoded results, in particular for smaller sizes, and correctness.

 The algorithm is close to theoretical optimum for base62 (eg if the entire binary content were treated as a single integer).

-Reference implementation is in TypeScript 3.2 / ECMAScript 2015 (ES6) or later.
-Please note that the Go and Rust versions are more or less direct AI translations of the TypeScript.
-Happy to take PRs to improve them.
+Notably, for several common smaller sizes of bit strings, optimal base62 encoding results in the same lengths as base64.

 ## Background

-In contexts where we have restricted set of characters to choose from, base64 is suitable for large amounts of binary data, both for density and speed of encoding/decoding.
-However, the need to encode large amounts of binary data in 'printable character' format has become less of a concern over time, while we have had an increase in situations where we need to encode smaller amounts of binary data.
+In contexts where we have a restricted set of characters to choose from, base64 is suitable for large amounts of binary data, both for density and speed of encoding/decoding.
+However, the need to encode large amounts of binary data in 'printable character' format has become less of a concern over time, while we have had an increase in situations where we need to encode small amounts of binary data that are then directly handled by humans (copy-pasted, or printed, or outright memorized).

-The largest set of printable characters that are permitted in most common contexts is alphanumerics.
+The largest set of printable characters that are almost uniformly permitted are the 62 alphanumerics (``[A-Za-z0-9]``).

-Notably, for several common smaller sizes of bit strings, optimal base62 encoding results in the same lengths of characters as base64.

-Usage:

-    import { arrayBufferToBase62, base62ToArrayBuffer } from 'base62'
-    const encoded = arrayBufferToBase62((new TextEncoder).encode('Hello World!'))
-    const decoded = new TextDecoder().decode(base62ToArrayBuffer(encoded))
-    console.log(decoded)

 The algorithm encodes and decodes data using a base62 encoding scheme, with a preferred chunk size of 32 bytes.
 Each chunk is